 Airport Transportation: Getting To/From The Airport

-The airport is connected via the local bus system.
+Bogota airport is connected via the local bus system.
 For more information, visit the Bogota Airport website.

-Last updated: 2018-10-29
+Last updated: 2023-09-07

 This guide is for informational purposes only to assist with your planning.
-All information, including rates and hours, are subject to change at any time without notice.
-The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers and their web sites.
-We are not representatives of any of the above mentioned service providers.
-To report errors or to add/update any items mentioned in the guide, write a review or send an email to [email protected] and we will update this guide.
+All information, including rates and hours, is subject to change at any time without notice.
+The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers, and their websites.
+We are not representatives of any of the above-mentioned service providers.
+To report errors or to add/update any items mentioned in the guide: update the airport guide or write a review.